nestauk/clio-lite/README.md

 * If your expansive search too narrow, expect zero results.

-## As a serverless deployment for searchkit via AWS Lambda
+## `clio-lite` as a serverless deployment for searchkit via AWS Lambda

 There is a modified version of the `clio-lite` which has been designed to be deployed as a serverless interface to Elasticsearch which can then be integrated with [searchkit](http://www.searchkit.co/).
 A working demonstration [can be found here](https://i5mf7l0opc.execute-api.eu-west-1.amazonaws.com/dev/hierarxy/).